The strangeness of Ishigami's letters in 容疑者Xの献身 ('The Devotion of Suspect X')

 sugu ni kaere

-What Ishigami chose was -なさい -nasai, a familiar way of issuing orders that might be used among family or friends, especially to people younger than oneself.
-It is the kind of language used by a mother towards a child.
-It is not particularly impolite, although familiar in tone, and is less blunt than the straight imperative.
+なさい -nasai is a familiar way of issuing orders that might be used among family or friends, especially to people younger than oneself.
+A mother would use it towards a child.
+It is familiar but less blunt than the straight imperative.
 Here it depicts a man speaking familiarly as though he has the right to order the woman around.
-In using this form, Ishigami comes across as overbearing and possessive.
+In using this form, Ishigami/the stalker comes across as overbearing and possessive.

 3. The noncommital language of the threats using だろう darō